ifs20035-itdel/README.md/README.md

 ## My name is Michael Napitupulu
 - An undergraduated student in Informatics major at Del Institute of Technology
-- I am currently learning Web Development
+- I am currently learning DevOps side (System administrator for linux) and Cloud
+- While interested in AdventOfCode event.
+Feel free to peek at my proggress of AdventOfCode where I aiming to solve 1 per day from 2015 event : [MY Repo!](https://github.com/ifs20035-itdel/AdventOfCode)

 [Get to know me!](mailto:michaelalbertnapitupulu@gmail.com)